-- 32. Plaintiff brings this matter on behalf of himself and those similarly situated.
+- 33. Plaintiff brings this matter on behalf of himself and those similarly situated.
 As detailed at length in this Complaint, Defendant orchestrated deceptive marketing and labeling practices.
 Defendant's customers were uniformly impacted by and exposed to this misconduct.
-Accordingly, this Complaint is uniquely situated for class-wide resolution, including injunctive relief. - 33.
-The Class is defined as all consumers who purchased the Product anywhere in the United States during the Class Period (the "Class.)" - 34.
-Plaintiff also seeks certification, to the extent necessary or appropriate, of a subclass of individuals who purchased the Product in the State of New York at any time during the Class Period (the "New York Subclass.)" - 35.
-The Class and New York Subclass shall be referred to collectively throughout the Complaint as the Class. - 36.
-The Class is properly brought and should be maintained as a class action under Rule 23(a), satisfying the class action prerequisites of numerosity, commonality, typicality, and adequacy because: - 37.
+Accordingly, this Complaint is uniquely situated for class-wide resolution, including injunctive relief. - 34.
+The Class is defined as all consumers who purchased the Product anywhere in the United States during the Class Period (the "Class.)" - 35.
+Plaintiff also seeks certification, to the extent necessary or appropriate, of a subclass of individuals who purchased the Product in the State of New York at any time during the Class Period (the "New York Subclass.)" - 36.
+The Class and New York Subclass shall be referred to collectively throughout the Complaint as the Class.

+- 37. The Class is properly brought and should be maintained as a class action under Rule 23(a), satisfying the class action prerequisites of numerosity, commonality, typicality, and adequacy because: - 38.
 Numerosity: Class Members are so numerous that joinder of all members is impracticable.
-Plaintiff believes that there are thousands of consumers who are Class Members described above who have been damaged by Defendant's deceptive and misleading practices.

-- 38. Commonality: The questions of law and fact common to the Class Members which predominate over any questions which may affect individual Class Members include, but are not limited to: - a.
+Plaintiff believes that there are thousands of consumers who are Class Members described above who have been damaged by Defendant's deceptive and misleading practices. - 39.
+Commonality: The questions of law and fact common to the Class Members which predominate over any questions which may affect individual Class Members include, but are not limited to: - a.
 Whether Defendant is responsible for the conduct alleged herein which was uniformly directed at all consumers who purchased the Product; - b.
 Whether Defendant's misconduct set forth in this Complaint demonstrates that with respect to the advertising, marketing, and sale of their Product; - c.
 Whether Defendant made false and/or misleading statements to the Class and the public concerning the contents of its Product; - d.
 Whether Defendant's false and misleading statements concerning its Product were likely to deceive the public; - e.
-Whether Plaintiff and the Class are entitled to injunctive relief; - f.
-Whether Plaintiff and the Class are entitled to money damages under the same causes of action as the other Class Members. - 39.
-Typicality: Plaintiff is a member of the Class.
-Plaintiff's claims are typical of the claims of each Class Member in that every member of the Class was susceptible to the same deceptive, misleading conduct and purchased Defendant's Product.
-Plaintiff is entitled to relief under the same causes of action as the other Class Members. - 40.
-Adequacy: Plaintiff is an adequate Class representative because his interests do not conflict with the interests of the Class Members he seeks to represent; his consumer fraud claims are common to all members of the Class and he has a strong interest in vindicating his rights; he has retained counsel competent and experienced in complex class action litigation and they intend to vigorously prosecute this action.
+Whether Plaintiff and the Class are entitled to injunctive relief; and - f.
+Whether Plaintiff and the Class are entitled to money damages under the same causes of action as the other Class Members?